Kotlin/dataframe/docs/StardustDocs/topics/readSqlDatabases.md

 **NOTE:** This is an experimental module, and for now, we only support four databases: MS SQL, MariaDB, MySQL, PostgreSQL, and SQLite.

+Moreover, since release 0.15 we support the possibility to register custom SQL database, read more in our [guide](readSqlFromCustomDatabase.md).

 Additionally, support for JSON and date-time types is limited.
 Please take this into consideration when using these functions.

 ## Getting started with reading from SQL database in Gradle Project